GABRIEL SHAPIRO

 Picture

 I specialize in ancient Greek and Roman philosophy.
-My recent research focuses on foundational issues in ancient Greek metaphysics, including the concept of essence and the Principle of Non-contradiction.
+My recent research focuses on foundational issues in ancient Greek metaphysics, including the concept of essence and the Principle of Non-Contradiction.

 I am also interested in contemporary metaphysics, ancient Greek and Roman ethics, and the reception of Aristotelianism in medieval Jewish and Islamic philosophy.
 For more about my work, see my research page.